7hekaka/newcytosim/README.md

 Cytosim is an [open-source](LICENSE.txt) cytoskeleton simulation suite designed to model large systems of flexible filaments and their associated proteins, such as molecular motors.
 It has been extensively used to study actin and microtubule dynamics in 1D, 2D, and 3D.

 Built around an optimized C++ core engine, Cytosim runs on UNIX, macOS, GNU/Linux, and within the Windows Subsystem for Linux (WSL).
-Its modular and extensible design makes it highly adaptable, allowing customization for specific research needs.
+The modular and extensible design makes it highly adaptable, allowing customization for specific research needs.
 Additionally, a versatile set of Python programs streamlines the standard simulation workflow.

 Cytosim has been used in approximately 100 research articles from [our](doc/publications/index.md) and [other research groups](doc/publications/biblio.md).